himanshu2454/Kunteksto/docs_source/source/start.rst

     - *Maximum Length* for **String** columns enter the maximum length restriction if there is one.

     - *Choices* for **String** columns you may enter a set of choices to restrict the valid values.
-Separate each choice with a pipe '|' character.
+Separate each choice with a new line.

     - *Regular Expression* for **String** columns you may enter a regular expression (`XML Schema syntax <http://www.xmlschemareference.com/regularExpression.html>`_) to constrain the valid string values.

         .. warning::

             The decimal separator throughout Kunteksto is a period, do not use a comma.
 Do not use a thousands separators.
-            Also, if you mix min/max inclusive or exclusive in an illogical manner, the system takes the inclusive value and will ignore the exclusive value.
+            Also, if you mix the use of min/max inclusive or exclusive in an illogical manner, the system takes the inclusive value(s) and will ignore the exclusive value.

     - *Minimum Inclusive Value* enter the minimum inclusive value restriction for **Integer or Decimal** columns.